 The word “urban” comes from US sociologist Elijah Anderson.
 He used the term to refer to the iconic ghetto represented in stereotypical depictions of black communities.

 The term “urban” became an umbrella word to refer to anything that couldn’t be deemed conventionally “white,” which erases the true diversity of the black music experience.

 This blinkered approach to defining musical genres has led to a variety of issues over the years.
 After all, black music has played a huge role in the evolution of America and other countries over the years.

 Defining black music as urban has allowed for a bizarre gentrification of the genre.
-Perhaps most distressingly of all, the term “urban radio broadcasting” has created severe confusion in the way that we define music.
+Perhaps most distressingly of all, the term “urban radio broadcasting” has created severe confusion in the way we define music.

-According to some protesters in the music industry, an over-dependence on the word “urban” detracts from the valuable qualities of black music, and the sub-cultures that stemmed from that content.
+According to some protesters in the music industry, an over-dependence on the word “urban” detracts from the valuable qualities of black music and the sub-cultures that stemmed from that content.